Fog vs. Mist Computing: Difference between the two

 “Fog provides the missing link to data needs to be uploaded to the cloud, and what can be analyzed locally, at the edge.”

-Fog computing is a network architecture that reaches the notion of data creation to data storage, whether it is the cloud or the client’s data center.
+Fog computing is a network architecture that connects data creation to data storage, whether it is the cloud or the client’s data center.

-Fog computing architecture consists of various elements like servers, storage, and cloud services.
-Fog computing is seen as an add-on to the cloud, to the edge of the network.
+The architecture includes various elements like servers, storage, and cloud services.
+Fog computing is seen as an add-on to the cloud, to the network’s edge.

-It lets decentralized computing devices by processing data at the fog node.
-Hence, all the device-efficient storage, computing, and network connectivity can be used as a fog node.
+It allows decentralized computing devices to process data at the fog node.
+Hence, all device-efficient storage, computing, and network connectivity can be used as a fog node.

 Pros of Fog Computing